-Commissioner McNutt.
-Yes, we had that on coconut oil.
+Commissioner McNUTT.
+Yés, we had that on coconut oil.
 Our processing tax was collected here and then paid by the Treasury of the United States to the Treasury of the Commonwealth of the Philippines.

-Senator Johnson.
+Senator JOHNSON.
 For the benefit of the Philippines?
+Commissioner MCNUTT.
+That is right.

-Senator Johnson.
+Senator JOHNSON.
 Is there anything of that kind involved in this bill?